gulki/BIN784/README.md

 **Reading suggestions:** Nielsen and Slatkin 2013 An Introduction to Population Genetics Chapter 1

-**Week-3** Genetic Drift, mutation and studying the shared evolutionary history of populations
+**Week-3** Genetic drift, mutation and studying the shared evolutionary history of populations

 **Aim:** Understanding genetic drift.
 Studying the relationships (allele frequency correlations) between populations: Introduction to F-statistics.